vglazer/vglazer.github.io/_posts/2025-07-22-gemini-cli-notes.md

 - You can extend the list of built-in tools using MCP Servers.
 See [this page](https://github.com/google-gemini/gemini-cli/blob/main/docs/tools/mcp-server.md) for details.
 - Use the `/tools` REPL command to list the tools available in a given `gemini` session.
 For a longer description of each tool, run `/tools desc`.
 - Use the `coreTools` setting in `settings.json` to explicitly list what tools should be made available.
 For example, `"coreTools" : []` means that no tools will be available whereas `"coreTools": ["LSTool"]` means that only `LSTool` will be available.
-- The name a tool shows up as when you run `/tools` may not match the one you need to use in `coreTools` or `excludeTools`.
+- The name a tool appears under when you run `/tools` may not match the one you need to use in `coreTools`.
 For example, `LSTool` shows up as "ReadFolder".
 This is because `LSTool.Name` is set to `ReadFolder` in [`ls.ts`](https://github.com/google-gemini/gemini-cli/blob/main/packages/core/src/tools/ls.ts), where its definition lives.
 - Most built-in tools follow the pattern of `FooBarTool` for the `settings.json name`, “FooBar” for the `/tools` name and `foo-bar.ts` for the definition, but there are a handful of exceptions of which `LSTool` is one.
 - Below are the `settings.json` names for the built-in tools, along with what `/tools` calls them and where they are defined: